-- > A verbal reprimand - > Sending the pupil out of the class if this allows the situation to be diffused - > Expecting work to be completed at home, or at break or lunchtime - > Detention at break or lunchtime, after school, or a Saturday detention
+- > A verbal reprimand

+- > Sending the pupil out of the class if this allows the situation to be diffused

+- > Expecting work to be completed at home, or at break or lunchtime

+- > Detention at break or lunchtime, or after school

-- Although schools do not have to provide parents / carers with notice of afterschool detentions or the reasons why, we expect schools to make every effort to try and contact parents to notify them of the same day / next day detention and the reason why. - > Referring the child / young adult to a senior member of staff - > Letters or phone calls home to parents - > Agreeing an acceptable behaviour contract - > Putting a pupil 'on report'
+- Although schools do not have to provide parents / carers with notice of afterschool detentions or the reasons why, we expect schools to make every effort to try and contact parents to notify them of the same day / next day detention and the reason why.

+- > Referring the child / young adult to a senior member of staff

+- > Letters or phone calls home to parents

+- Agreeing a behaviour contract

+- > Putting a pupil 'on report'

+- > Adding a note to a conduct card

-- We may use the internal reflection room in response to serious or persistent breaches of this policy.
-Referral may be made to the internal reflection room during lessons if they are disruptive, and they will be expected to complete the same work as they would in class.
-The internal reflection room is managed by Mike Elland (Senior Behaviour Lead).
+- > We may use the reflection room in response to serious or persistent breaches of this policy.
+Referral may be made to the reflection room during lessons if they are disruptive, and they will be expected to complete the same work as they would in class.
+The reflection room is managed by the Assistant Headteacher Inclusion.

 - > Children / young adults who do not attend a given detention can also be referred to the reflection room

-- > Internal seclusion in SLT offices

 - > External seclusion, (based at another school)

 - > Directions off-site

-- > Managed moves
+- Managed moves

 - > Suspensions

 - > Permanent exclusion.